TheGeekosaurus/extension-marketplace-api-2.0/API_SETUP_GUIDE.md

 - If budget is a concern, you can start by implementing only Amazon and Walmart
 - Add Target integration later as your arbitrage business grows

-## Step 4: Configure Your Extension
+## Step 4: Configure Your Extension for Real API Usage

 1. In your project directory, open the `.env` file
 2. Add your API keys to the corresponding variables: